-The government announced on 13 March 2014 that it could not accept the recommendation of the SSRB for a 1% increase in pay for very senior managers employed by ALBs or ambulance trusts that have not attained foundation trust status.
-The Chief Executive of the NHS Trust Development Authority (TDA) wrote to Chairs of all NHS non-foundation trusts on 28 May 2014 to inform them that the government has advised that there should be no increase in 2014/15 in pay of VSMs covered by the national VSM's pay framework.
-The rates relating to 2013/14 will still apply to VSMs in ambulance trusts and community trusts, as they continue to be subject to the national VSM Pay Framework until their organisations achieve foundation trust status.
+The government announced on 13 March 2014 that it could not accept the recommendation of the SSRB for a 1 per cent increase in pay for very senior managers employed by ALBs or ambulance trusts that have not attained foundation trust status.
+The chief executive of the NHS Trust Development Authority (TDA) wrote to Chairs of all NHS non-foundation trusts on 28 May 2014 to inform them that the government has advised that there should be no increase in 2014/15 in pay of VSMs covered by the national VSM's pay framework.
+The rates relating to 2013/14 will still apply to VSMs in ambulance trusts and community trusts, as they continue to be subject to the national VSM pay framework until their organisations achieve foundation trust status.

 Letter from the Secretary of State to NHS Chairs

 On 2 June 2015, the Secretary of State wrote to the chairs of all NHS trusts, foundation trusts and Clinical Commissioning Groups (CCGs) urging restraint over VSM pay and announcing a range of initiatives, including:

 - a requirement for ministers to see all proposals for VSM pay above £142,500 before appointments are confirmed